clinaresl/ksearch/domains/grid/README.md

   diagonal moves have a cost equal to 14.
 The heuristic implemented is the Octile distance to the goal.

-The test files consist of five digits each: the first one is the task id; the second and third digits are the *x*and *y* coordinates of the start state; the last two digits are the *x* and *y* coordinates of the goal state.
+The test file consist of five digits per line: the first one is the task id; the second and third digits are the *x* and *y* coordinates of the start state; the last two digits are the *x* and *y* coordinates of the goal state.
 An example
 follows: